hpi-dhc/jointly/CONTRIBUTING.rst

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+We would appreciate a feature suggestion issue before you create a PR so we can discuss the feature, its use, and its implementation.

 You can contribute in many ways: